Storytelling Techniques to Boost Your PowerPoint Presentation

 The science of storytelling to boost your PowerPoint presentation

 Storytelling is more than just a way to put babies to sleep.
-Uri Hasson, Neuroscientist of Princeton University, once researched how our brain responds to being read a story.
+Uri Hasson, a Neuroscientist at Princeton University, once researched how our brain responds to being read a story.
 The scientist used MRI to scan the brain activity of participants who listened to a story.

 In that research, Hasson found that the brain activity of the storyteller and the listener synched up.
 Please read it carefully because the study discovered that two different humans’ brains were synchronizing with each other.